 Every Friday during termtime I run a small young observers’ group from 1930-2030 during which we learn about constellations, planets, the Sun, our moon, the historic telescopes though most important is the naked eye observing, which is taught whenever possible.
 I aim for everyone in the group to be able to find their way around the sky, to have at least a basic understanding of astronomy and to come away with a lifelong enthusiasm for the night sky.

-If you’re interested in Astronomy feel free to stop by the observatory and say hello, otherwise below is a list of resources which I have found useful (and others which I have authored)
+If you’re interested in Astronomy feel free to stop by the observatory and say hello, otherwise below is a list of resources which I have found useful:

 Turn Left at Orion: a good book, spiral bound, which has maps of all the night sky scenarios throughout the year from different angles.
 Easy to use with real images of what you are looking for.

 2018 Guide to the Night Sky once you are familiar with some favourites, this book will tell you where and when to see them.